 Due date: February 3, 2014

+Total score: 7+8+7+7=29

-1. Perform a statistical regression analysis evaluating an association between serum LDL and all-cause mortality by comparing the instantaneous risk (hazard) of death over the entire period of observation across groups defined by serum LDL modeled as a continuous variable.
+Perform a statistical regression analysis evaluating an association between serum LDL and all-cause mortality by comparing the instantaneous risk (hazard) of death over the entire period of observation across groups defined by serum LDL modeled as a continuous variable.

-a.
+Score: 7

 Include full description of your methods, appropriate descriptive statistics, and full report of your inferential statistics.

+Comments: 1.
+Kaplan-Meier based estimates of distribution of time from study enrollment to death from any cause for subjects having serum LDL measurements at baseline should be listed

 ANSWER: